austinmp/multi-kill-clipper/README.md

     >
     >           C:\Riot Games\League of Legends\Config\game.cfg
     >
-    >       2. Add the following lines to the game.cfg file:
+    >       2. Make sure the following lines are included in your game.cfg file:
     >
     >           [General]
     >